pachyderm/pachyderm/doc/pachub/pachub_getting_started.md

       ```bash
       $ echo '{"pachd_address": "35.222.12.28:30650"}' | pachctl config set context s123
       ```

+      You can set the `<context-name>` to any descriptive name.
+It does not need to match the name of your cluster deployed on Pachyderm Hub.
+If the context already exists, you can use the `--overwrite` flag to update it with the new value.

    1. Set the active context to the context you have configured in the previous step: